hungchenhsu/phantom-inventory-classifier/README.md

 ---

-## 💡 License / Contributions
+## 📄 License

-This repository is for academic and internal demo purposes.
-Contact us to discuss production use or to contribute additional models or feature engineering.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.